Jeans Revolution

 Stanford's History with Scholar Rescue

 The first scholar to come to Stanford through the IIE was renowned physicist Felix Bloch who fled Nazi persecution.
 More recently, scholars have come to Stanford from countries including Belarus, China, Iran, Kazakhstan, Kyrgyzstan, Serbia, Turkey, Uzbekistan, and Zimbabwe – countries that have experienced civil unrest and conflict.
-These scholars receive funding from Stanford and also the Scholar Rescue Fund, a program IIE formally established in 2002 to place scholars who have faced or have recently fled from immediate, targeted threats to their lives or careers at institutions across the world.

 Since 2006, Stanford has hosted 11 endangered scholars through IIE-SRF.
 Many of these scholars have found their academic home at Stanford Global Studies: